starrtc/starrtc-server/README_English.md

 IM full service contains 3 server programs.
 They are:

-The message server:msgServer, the offline message data server:chatDBServer, and the group management server:groupServer. the servers can be started separately.
+The message server:msgServer, the offline message data server:chatDBServer, and the group management server:groupServer.
+These servers can be started separately.

 If you just need one-to-one chat, you do not need to start groupServer.